 - Freeplay: Convert the points to freeplay, giving you additional gambling money in the casino.

 - Onboard Credit: Apply the points towards your bill.

 Whatever you choose, you must redeem before the cruise’s conclusion; points do not carry over to a future cruise.
 So unlike some comp systems you can’t maintain a balance and use it for a future trip – it’s all self-contained.

-It’s a straightforward system, and about the same as Caesars’ in terms of point earning quality.
-Other land-based casinos will certainly give you more for your coin-in, but there’s the cruises to consider as well.
+It’s a straightforward system, and about the same as Caesars’ in terms of point earning quality (but double the comps).
+Other land-based casinos may give you more for your coin-in, but there’s the cruises to consider as well.

 Earning Free Cruises

 The other aspect of gambling on Royal Caribbean is they’re also equally straightforward about having a fair shake at earning another cruise.